salimandre/n-gram-language-models/README.md

 **raw data sample**:
 ```
+      “How so?
+How can it affect them?”

-      “My dear Mr. Bennet,” said his lady to him one day, “have you
+      “My dear Mr. Bennet,” replied his wife, “how can you be so
-      heard that Netherfield Park is let at last?”

-      Mr. Bennet replied that he had not.
+      tiresome!
+You must know that I am thinking of his marrying one of
+      them.”
 ```

 We only performed basic NLP preprocessing as we want to be able to generate text properly.
 Although using stemming or/and lemmatization could have helped us to 'absorb' more words into our vocabulary.